Examples

 What is a research paper title and why does it matter?

-A research paper title summarizes the aim and purpose of your research study.
+A research title summarizes the aim and purpose of your research study.
 Making a title for your research is one of the most important decisions when writing an article to publish in journals.
 The research title is the first thing that journal editors and reviewers see when they look at your paper and the only piece of information that fellow researchers will see in a database or search engine query.
 Good titles that are concise and contain all the relevant terms have been shown to increase citation counts and Altmetric scores .

 Therefore, when you title research work, make sure it captures all of the relevant aspects of your study, including the specific topic and problem being investigated.
 It also should present these elements in a way that is accessible and will captivate readers.
 Follow these steps to learn how to make a good research title for your work.